TheMysticSword/MysticsItems/README.md

 ### Changelog
 #### 1.1.7:
 * Added item displays for the Bandit
+* Added config options for disabling specific items
+    * Notes regarding disabling challenge-locked items:
+        * Respective challenges will not be disabled
+        * Respective challenges will not be sorted with the other item challenges, and instead will be put at the end of the challenge list
+        * This might lead to assets required for completing the challenge not being loaded, preventing you from completing the challenge
 * Fixed Treasure Map and Timely Execution not working properly in multiplayer
 * Fixed Voltmeter not giving shield
 * Fixed a bug with the Logbook failing to load with the mod enabled